eu-digital-identity-wallet/eudi-srv-web-walletdriven-signer-external-sca-java/README.md

 1. **Create the application-auth.yml file**

+    ```
+    oauth-client:
+        client-id: "{client-id}"
+        client-secret: "{client-secret}"
+        client-authentication-methods:
+         - "client_secret_basic"
+        redirect-uri: "{redirect-uri}"
+        scope: "credential"
+        default-authorization-server-url: "{url of the authorization server}"
+        app-redirect-uri: "{url of the wallet callback endpoint}"
+    ```

-2. **Add the Timestamp Authority Certificate**
+2. **Add the Timestamp Authority Information**

-    Add the TSA_CC.pem file in the resources folder, and define the parameter TrustedCertificates in the config.properties of the same folder with the path of the TSA_CC.pem file.
+    For certain conformance levels, access to a Timestamp Authority is required.
+   The Timestamp Authority to be used can be specified in the **application.yml** file located in the folder **src/main/resources/application.yml**.

+    ```
+    trusted-certificate:
+        filename: # the path to the Timestamp Authority Certificate chosen
-3. **Update the Timestamp Authority Url** as
+        time-stamp-authority: # the url to the Timestamp Authority
+    ```

-4. **Run the Resource Server**
+3. **Run the Resource Server**

-    After configuring the previously mentioned settings and run the script
+    After configuring the previously mentioned settings and run the script:
    ```
    ./deploy_sca.sh
    ```